 Do electric bikes make noise?

 You should not hear any untoward noises from an electric bike.
 The motor is relatively quiet, with just a slight hum evident.
 The only other noises you will hear will be from the tyres making impact with the road or trail and potentially a slight noise from the drivetrain.
-An electric bike with a direct drive motor (located for example in the front wheel) is the fastest kind, although it is heavy and produces slightly more noise than a gear hub motor, which is also smaller and more efficient.
+An electric bike with a direct drive motor is the fastest kind, although it is heavy and produces slightly more noise than a smaller hub motor (located for example in the front wheel).